foomio/foomio-web/README.md

 # foomio.com

-foomio.com is a web platform showcasing applications/games created by me!
+foomio.com is a website showcasing applications/games created by me!

 ## Table of Contents
 - [Introduction](#introduction)